 In 2018, the United Nations reported that 55% of the world’s population lives in cities, with that number set to rise to 68% by 2050.
-CIties present a challenge when it comes to a particularly important aspect of addressing climate change: our reconnection with the rest of the natural world.
+Cities present a challenge when it comes to a particularly important aspect of addressing climate change: our reconnection with the rest of the natural world.
 It can be easy, in a city, to forget the broader web of life of which we are a part and on which we are entirely dependent.
-Technology, man-made infrastructure and the pace of life can overwhelm what green spaces do exist.
+Technology, man-made infrastructure and the pace of life easily overwhelm what green spaces do exist.

 Nature in the city